Vectorido/Deep_Training/README.md

 # Lessons from python courses
-You can see here my education way and code from courses.
+<h2>You can see here my education way and some lessons from courses.
+In other words, this is example of my code</h2>